Who needs construction and contractors plant Insurance?

 - Housing developments

-- Infrastructure projects (Power Stations, Treatment works and Pumping stations, roads and bridges, well head pads and other oil field general construction
+- All infrastructure projects such as Power Stations, Treatment works and Pumping stations, Roads and Bridges, Wellhead pads and other Oil fields general construction

-Cover can be arranged on a Principal controlled basis+ or on a Contractor arranged basis +, Contractor arranged policies are normally due to a requirement to arrange the cover under the contract terms and conditions.
+Cover can be arranged on a Principal Controlled Basis (PCB)+ or on a Contractor Arranged Basis (CAB)+, Contractor arranged policies are normally due to a requirement to arrange the cover under the contract terms and conditions.

 Continue reading for more detailed information about these covers or go to the key facts documents at the bottom of this page.